Poldark: Stephen Carrington

-A character who first appears in the novel The Stranger from the Sea.
+A character who first appears in The Stranger from the Sea.
 He's a rather suspicious character who marries Clowance Poldark, despite his history of murder and first wife he announces is dead, but it is later found that his wife was alive when he married Clowance- rendering their marriage void.
-He embarks on various schemes including one he enacts with Jeremy Poldark and Ben Carter in which they break into a carriage and steal some jewels and money - some of it belonging to George Warleggan and his new wife Harriet Warleggan.
+He embarks on various schemes including one he enacts with Jeremy Poldark and Paul Kellow in which they break into a carriage and steal some jewels and money - some of it belonging to George Warleggan and his new wife Harriet Warleggan.
 He then becomes involved in trading vessels and missions to Europe.
 His undoing is a flirtation with Harriet Warleggan which ends in him falling off his horse into a ditch and breaking his back.